googleapis/google-cloud-cpp/ci/cloudbuild/README.md

 ## Testing principles

 We want our code to work for our customers.
-We don't their exact environment and configuration, so we need to test our code in a variety of different environments and configurations.
+We don't know their exact environment and configuration, so we need to test our code in a variety of different environments and configurations.
 The main dimensions that we need to test are:

 - OS Platform: Windows, macOS, Linux x `N` different distros
-- Compilers: clang, gcc, msvc
+- Compilers: Clang, GCC, MSVC
-- Build tool: bazel, CMake
+- Build tool: Bazel, CMake
 - Configuration: release, debug, with/without exceptions, dynamic vs static
-- C++ Language: C++11, ..., C++17 (soon to be C++20)
+- C++ Language: C++11, ..., C++20
-- Installation: cmake, pkg-config
+- Installation: CMake, pkg-config

 In addition to these main dimensions, we also want to use tools and analyzers to help us catch bugs: clang-tidy, clang static analyzer, asan, msan, tsan,